nikeasyanzi/http_uefi/README.md

 # HTTP-UEFI
 This is a Python script to host an HTTP server under UEFI for remote testing purposes.

 It is built against Python 3.6.8 provided on EDK II.

+It supports operations such as file upload, test utility run, and log read to facilitate the testing process.

 # Need to know before using it
 * Due to the limitation of the UEFI environment,